 You’re legally allowed to receive an extra copy of your credit report from each bureau after filing an initial fraud alert.
 With an extended alert, you’re allowed up to two free copies of your credit report from each credit bureau that placed the fraud alert for up to 12 months after the bureau placed the alert.

 4. Let the fraud alert expire or remove it early if it’s no longer necessary

-You can let the fraud alert expire or request that the credit bureau remove it prior to its 90-day expiration if you no longer need it.
+You can let the fraud alert expire or request that the credit bureau remove it prior to its one-year expiration if you no longer need it.
 If you remove the fraud alert early, you must notify each bureau on your own to have that bureau take it off your report.

 5. Renew the fraud alert or request a different type if necessary

-After 90 days, you can renew the fraud alert if you wish.
+After one year, you can renew the fraud alert if you wish.
 If you want, you can request an extended fraud alert, which can stay in effect for seven years.
 To do this, make sure you’ve created an identity theft report with the Federal Trade Commission.
 Don’t forget, sometimes certain credit reporting companies or creditors will also require a police report before filing an extended fraud alert.